BlueBrain/AstroVascPy/README.md

 **Remark**: Run this command every time before using the solver in order to set the environment correctly.

 Backend Solvers: `export BACKEND_SOLVER_BFS='petsc'` or `export BACKEND_SOLVER_BFS='scipy'`, the user can choose the backend solver for the linear systems.
-**Remark**: PETSc is inherently parallel, while SciPy not.
+**Remark**: PETSc is inherently parallel, while SciPy is not.
 Therefore, running the Blood Flow Solver with MPI makes sense only while using `petsc`!

 Blood Flow Solver (BFS) debugging: By typing `export DEBUG_BFS=1`, we run both PETSc & SciPy, and we compare their results.
 To disable this behavior please type `export DEBUG_BFS=0` (default behavior).